V-Sekai/blog/a-statement-on-the-walled-metaverse.md

 ## English | [日本語](a-statement-on-the-walled-metaverse-ja.md)

-# A statement on The Walled Metaverse
+# A Statement on The Walled Metaverse

 <br clear="all"><img align="right" src="./booth_dev1.png" width="20%">